floydhub/mnist/README.md

 ```

 Note:
-- `--gpu` run your job on a FloydHub GPU istance
+- `--gpu` run your job on a FloydHub GPU instance
 - `--env pytorch-0.2:py2` prepares a pytorch environment for python 2.
 - `--data redeipirati/datasets/pytorch-mnist/1` mounts the pytorch mnist dataset in the /input folder inside the container for our job so that we do not need to dowload it at training time.

 You can follow along the progress by using the [logs](http://docs.floydhub.com/commands/logs/) command.
-The training should take about 2 minutes on a GPU istance and about 15 minutes on a CPU one.
+The training should take about 2 minutes on a GPU instance and about 15 minutes on a CPU one.

 ### Evaluating